arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 | `maker_address: address` | signing address of a maker     |
 | `amount: u128`           | amount of liquidity to reserve |

-Returns: a "change" `Token` if the amount of liquidity to reserve is less then the amount stored in the `Token` record `t`.
+Returns: a "change" `Token` if the amount of liquidity to reserve is less than the amount stored in the `Token` record `t`.

 #### Comments